T-RC/RCPilotTable/README.md

 Use the rocker switch to adjust the deck to the desired height, or slightly below it.
 Then use the leveling push-button and watch the magic happen.
 The table will attempt to raise the corners until the deck is level.
 Leveling happens upwards, so it's best to start below the desired height.
 The software code will time out after a few seconds, press the button again as needed.
 The programming is not very sophisticated yet.
 Press down on a corner and level it again if the table teeters.

 ## How to build
 A detailed build guide or a build video will follow if there is interest in it [(feel free to leave a comment here)](https://github.com/T-RC/RCPilotTable/discussions).
 For the time being, I an providing the [FreeCAD](https://www.freecad.org/) drawings, electrical schematics and STLs in the [subfolders](/drawings%20and%20images).
+I have video of the build of the electrical box.
+Github does not allow me to post it here, but I can make it available on request.

 ![](/drawings%20and%20images/table%20assembly%20view.png)